-A guide to the initial setup of your Penny Black v1 satellites and Epson inkjet printers
+A guide to the initial setup of older Penny Black v1 Satellites with Epson inkjet printers

 How to set up the hardware